PROJECT-CDMATH/CDMATH/README.md

 Download binary CDMATH from repositories
 ----------------------------------------
-If you are on Ubuntu 12.04 or 14.04, you can simply add our [Ubuntu repository](https://launchpad.net/~cdmath/+archive/ubuntu/ppa) to your system.
+If you are on Ubuntu 14.04, you can simply add our [Ubuntu repository](https://launchpad.net/~cdmath/+archive/ubuntu/ppa) to your system.

 Similarly, if you are on Fedora 19, 20 or 21, then you can also simply download an RPM package from our [Fedora repository](https://build.opensuse.org/project/repositories/home:ArthurTalpaert).